m-hassaan-habib/Budget-tracker/README.md

 # Budget Tracker

 A responsive, full-featured web application to manage your income, expenses, and savings.
-Built with Flask, PostgreSQL, and Tailwind CSS, it provides a modern UI, charts, and a clear financial overview.
+Built with Flask, MySQL, and Tailwind CSS, it provides a modern UI, charts, and a clear financial overview.

 ## Features